1cbyc/feedback_platform/readme.md

 ## FUCKKKKK
-something tells me i might have to be
+something tells me i might have to become a ui designer for this, because